Lotee-Baker/Lotee-Baker.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
-excerpt: "Hello, I am a rising senior at Vanderbilt University Majoring in Mechanical Engineering and Minoring in Digital Fabrication, graduating in May 2027.
+excerpt: "Hello, My name is Lotee Baker and I am a rising senior at Vanderbilt University.
+I am Majoring in Mechanical Engineering and Minoring in Digital Fabrication with an upcoming graduation date of May 2027.
 I am especially interested in engineering for themed entertainment and the intersection of storytelling and machines; explore my diverse projects below to see how I apply mechanical design, mechatronics, manufacturing, and hands-on problem-solving to create engaging and functional experiences."
 ---

 ## Featured Projects